Last Updated on

 Hardware/Electronics You’ll Need:

 The Taylor Grand Auditorium doesn’t arrive bare skin and bones, you also get an included hard shell case in the buy.
 Good thing too, because you want to know that your investment is protected during transit to your house!
 However, you’ll still have to get all of the other good stuff needed to get plugged in.
-For a full rundown, see our “Must Have Accessories Guide.”
+For a full rundown, check out our in depth guide of quality accessories for your guitar

 - Solid wood